huggingface/blog/synthetic-data-save-costs.md

 Label: """
 ```

 This annotation instruction can now be passed to an LLM API.
-For this example, we use `Mixtral-8x7B-Instruct-v0.1` via the free HF [serverless Inference Endpoints API](https://huggingface.co/docs/api-inference/index).
+For this example, we use `Mixtral-8x7B-Instruct-v0.1` via the free Hugging Face [serverless Inference API](https://huggingface.co/docs/api-inference/index).
 The API is ideal for testing popular models.
+Note that you might encounter rate limits if you send too much data to the free API, as it is shared among many users.
+For larger workloads, we recommend creating a [dedicated Inference Endpoint](https://huggingface.co/docs/inference-endpoints/index).
+A dedicated Inference Endpoint is essentially your own personal paid API, which you can flexibly turn on and off.

 We login with the `huggingface_hub` library to easily and safely handle our API token.
 Alternatively, you can also define your token as an environment variable (see the [documentation](https://huggingface.co/docs/huggingface_hub/quick-start#authentication)).

 ```python
 # you need a huggingface account and create a token here: https://huggingface.co/settings/tokens